 1. Angular

-Angular facilitates the two-data binding that makes it an exclusive framework with quality.
+Angular facilitates the two-data binding which makes it an exclusive framework with quality.
 Wherein a real-time synchronization between view and model takes place that provides an instant view of any alteration done in the model on view and vice-versa.

 If you are willing to develop web or mobile apps, Angular is the best choice.
 Other than this, you can also develop progressive web apps or multi-page applications as well.